-Code Course Name Academic Lecture Lab Extern/ Outside Pre - Credits Hours Hours Clinical Hours requisite(s) WEL2430 Theory, Law, and Ethics 3.5 50 0 0 12.5 All other EST courses; EST2310 concurrent This course introduces students to Delaware and surrounding state laws as well as governing bodies to best support udents' post-graduation.
-The • •
+Code Course Name Academic Lecture Lab Extern/ Outside Pre - Credits Hours Hours Clinical Hours requisite(s) WEL2430 Theory, Law, and Ethics 3.5 50 0 0 12.5 All other EST courses; EST2310 concurrent This course This course introduces students to Delaware and surrounding state laws as well as governing bodies to best support udents' post-graduation.
+The • • •

+Code Course Name Academic Credits Lecture Hours Lab Hours Extern/ Clinical Outside Hours Pre - requisite(s)

+NUR1110 Introduction to 3.0 45 0 0 25 none

+the Nursing

+Profession

-Code Course Name Academic Credits Lecture Hours Lab Hours Extern/ Clinical Outside Hours Pre - requisite(s) NUR1110 Introduction to 3.0 40 0 0 25 none the Nursing Profession The nursing process and communication skills are introduced.
-The history of practical nursing and nursing trends are discussed as we discussed as well as the role of the practical nurse as a member of the health care team.
-Professional, cultural, moral, ethical, and legal issues are explored.
-An introduction to pharmacology principles is included in this course.
-Medical terminology is a embedded through out the course.
+The nursing process and communication skills are introduced.
+The history of practical nursing and nursing trends are

+ethical, and lega

-Code Course Name Academic Credits Lecture Hours Lab Hours Extern/ Clinical Outside Hours Pre - requisite(s) NUR1120 Basic Nursing Skills 4.5 40 40 0 30 none NLN and QSEN This course assists the student in gaining knowledge concerning the holistic care of adults using the nursing process, NLN and QSEN.
+Code Course Name Academic Credits Lecture Hours Lab Hours Extern/ Clinical Outside Hours Pre - requisite(s) NUR1120 Basic Nursing Skills 5.0 40 40 0 30 none This course assi This course assists the student in gaining knowledge concerning the holistic care of adults using the nursing process,

+This course assists the student in gaining knowledge concerning the holistic care of adults using the nursing process, NLN and QSEN.
 Emphasis is placed upon fundamental nursing care principles, performing safe nursing interventions, developing basic procedural skills, and documentation.
 Basic microbiology is explained as it relates to infection control.

-NLN and QSEN.
-Emphasis is placed upon fundamental nursing care principles, performing safe nursing interventions, developing basic procedural skills, and documentation.
-Basic microbiology is explained as it relates to infection control.
 The nursing process, and communication skills are introduced.
 Nursing trends are discussed as well as the role of the practical nurse as a member of the health care team.
 The student will spend time in the lab setting learning basic nursing skills and competencies.
 Terminology is embedded throughout the course.

-Code Course Name Academic Credits Lecture Hours Lab Hours Extern/ Clinical Outside Hours Pre - requisite(s) NUR2211 Fundamentals of Nursing 7 45 35 60 43 NUR2211 Courses and foo nursing care for Nurse.
-Emphase lab setting learn lds on the informat cuses on fundament a diverse patient p is is placed on learn ting basic diabetes and safe medication tal and Medical opulation with ning holistic car management, n -Surgical nursi consideration of e of adults usin asogastric tube ng care princip of the legal and ng the nursing principal insertion and principal insertion insertin insertion insertion insertion insertion insertion insertion bles necessary f l ethical respon process.
-The st management, f or safe, patient sibilities of the udent will sper oley insertion a t centered Practical ad time in the
+Code Course Name Academic Credits Lecture Hours Lab Hours Extern/ Clinical Outside Hours Pre - requisite(s) NUR2211Fundamentals of Nursing7.545405543NUR2211 Courses and focu nursing care for Nurse.
+Emphasis lab setting learning ds on the informat uses on fundament a diverse patient p s is placed on learr ing basic diabetes d safe medication al and Medical opulation with ing holistic car nanagement, n -Surgical nursi consideration of e of adults usin asogastric tube ng care princip of the legal and ng the nursing insertion and les necessary f ethical respon process.
+The st management, fo or safe, patient sibilities of the udent will sper oley insertion a c centered Practical ad time in the

-Code Course Name Academic Lecture Lab Hours Extern/ Outside Pre - Credits Hours Clinical Hours requisite(s) NUR 2231 Pharmacology 3 40 0 0 0 Pharmacology This course is a designed to provide e an overview o f pharmacolog gic principles w vith an emphas is on therapeut tic drug classification.
-For each therapeuti c drug classific ation, basic me echanism of dr ug actions, sid e effects, route es of administration. administration, and common indications will be reviewed.
+Code Course Name Academic Lecture Lab Hours Extern/ Outside Pre - Credits Hours Clinical Hours requisite(s) NUR 2231 Pharmacology 3.0 40 0 0 25 Pharmacology This course is a designed to provide e an overview o of pharmacolog gic principles w vith an emphas is on therapeut tic drug classification. l For each therapeuti c drug classific ation, basic m echanism of dr ug actions, sid e effects, route es of administration, administration, and common indications will be reviewed.
 Students will become familiar with common abbreviations and vocabulary terms related to drug therapy.
-Additionally, the course will prepare students to recognize the top 200 drugs (generic and brand name) (generic and br and name)
+Additionally, the course will prepare students to recognize the top 200 drugs (generic and brand name)